“Give all the power to the many, they will oppress the few. Give all the power to the few, they will oppress the many. ”– ALEXANDER HAMILTON

 And what other option is there when dealing with human nature?

-Friends, is Hamilton’s inner turmoil not America’s inner turmoil?
+Friends, is Hamilton’s inner turmoil not also America’s inner turmoil?
 Do we not daily see the struggle between mob rule and tyrannical overreach?

-Is 2020 not the perfect amalgamation of them both?
+Has the past year and a half not the perfect amalgamation of them both?

 Do you see the fine balance—American’s own inner turmoil?
 In one breath, we call for more government to squelch the mobs and the riots that liberty flames, while in the next breath we cry out against the same government because of its growth in power amidst this pandemic.